Part I: Python Fundamentals

 This three-panel layout is so common that many operating companies have standardized templates for it.
 Some companies add a fourth panel for reservoir pressure or a fifth for injection rates in waterflooded fields.
 The design principle remains the same: stack related measurements vertically with a shared time axis so that correlations across measurements are immediately visible.

-The well log display is the most iconic visualization in petroleum engineering.
-No other industry uses anything quite like it.
-Three measurement tracks — gamma ray, resistivity, and density-neutron porosity — plotted against depth, with depth increasing downward.
+The well log display stacks three measurement tracks (gamma ray, resistivity, and density-neutron porosity) against depth, with depth increasing downward.
 This format evolved because it directly represents the physical reality: you are looking at a vertical cross-section of the earth, layer by layer.

 Each track measures a different physical property of the rock:

 - Density-Neutron porosity uses two independent measurements of porosity.
 When they agree (overlay), the pore space contains water.
-When the density porosity reads lower than neutron porosity — a "crossover" — the pore space contains light hydrocarbons (gas or light oil), because hydrogen density in hydrocarbons differs from water.
+When the density porosity reads higher than neutron porosity (a "crossover"), the pore space contains light hydrocarbons (gas or light oil): their low hydrogen content pulls the neutron porosity down while their low density pushes the density porosity up.

 Together, these three tracks answer the critical question: Is there a producible hydrocarbon zone, and where exactly is it?

 Reading this log from left to right: The GR track identifies two sand intervals (yellow shading where GR drops below 60 API).
-The resistivity track shows that the deeper sand (7,200–7,350 ft) has a dramatic resistivity spike — that is the hydrocarbon signature.
+The resistivity track shows that the deeper sand (7,200–7,350 ft) has a dramatic resistivity spike; that is the hydrocarbon signature.
 The shallower sand (7,080–7,150 ft) has moderate resistivity, indicating water-bearing sand.
-The density-neutron overlay confirms: in the deeper sand, density porosity drops below neutron porosity (crossover), confirming light hydrocarbons in the pore space.
-The shallower sand shows no crossover — water.
+The density-neutron overlay confirms: in the deeper sand, density porosity rises above neutron porosity (crossover), confirming light hydrocarbons in the pore space.
+The shallower sand shows no crossover: water.

 A bubble map places wells at their geographic coordinates and sizes each marker by a production metric.
 It answers the question every field manager asks: "Where is the production coming from?"